TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/Index.rst

 * Forge_, our **Issue Tracker** based on Redmine
 * Gerrit_, our **Code Review** System:
+* Slack, which is used for general communication.
+Read the :ref:`section about Slack in the introduction <slack-intro>` and `register for TYPO3's Slack Workspace
+  <https://my.typo3.org/index.php?id=35>`, if you have not done so already.

 So let's go over the two accounts you need to set up in order to contribute code: